Tribal Premium Sponsorship

 April 5, 2013 Community and Staff Pizza and Health Care Reform Meeting

-- Tribal Premium Sponsorship Programs are the key to enrolling Tribal Community Members into Medicaid and Marketplace plans; without a TPSP it is unlikely AIANs will buy health insurance.
+- Tribal Premium Sponsorship Programs TPSP) are the key to enrolling Tribal Community Members into Medicaid and Marketplace plans.
+Without a TPSP it is unlikely AIANs will acquire marketplace insurance.

 May 9, 2013 Sponsorship Meeting, Seattle